-157. The fact that the Bill devotes a special chapter (Chapter VIII) to foreign affairs is to be welcomed.
-This emphasizes the importance of this matter for Iceland, at various levels, including political, economic and legal levels.

-158. The President is deprived of any role, even formal, in this area, which may seem strange for a "Head of State."
+- 156. The fact that the Bill devotes a special chapter (Chapter VIII) to foreign affairs is to be welcomed.
+This emphasizes the importance of this matter for Iceland, at various levels, including political, economic and legal levels. - 157.
+The President is deprived of any role, even formal, in this area, which may seem strange for a "Head of State."
 International jurisdiction is administered by a Cabinet Minister, under the supervision of the Althing (Articles 109 and 110).
-These provisions thus reflect a highly individualistic and atomistic conception of the Government, although, as it may be implied from Article 87.2 and 3 of the Bill, foreign policy decisions do entail fundamental choices and should be subject to a cabinet joint decision.

-159. The competent Minister may commit the State without the consent of the Althing.
+These provisions thus reflect a highly individualistic and atomistic conception of the Government, although, as it may be implied from Article 87.2 and 3 of the Bill, foreign policy decisions do entail fundamental choices and should be subject to a cabinet joint decision. - 158.
+The competent Minister may commit the State without the consent of the Althing.
 Consent is required, however, one the one hand for territorial treaties (broadly defined) and for treaties requiring a change of legislation, and on the other hand for treaties that "are important for other reasons" (Article 110).
-If the first two are classical categories, the third raises serious concerns.
-It does not seem conceivable for the Venice Commission to establish approval rules and make the validity of a treaty dependent on as a subjective element as its "importance."

-160. Article 111 concerning treaties involving the transfer of sovereignty seems to be aimed at the WEA, the EFTA, as well as the EU, but its scope is not necessarily restricted to that.
-One must assume that all treaties within the scope of this article are subject to parliamentary approval ex officio.
+This provision seems to have been influenced by the rules of other Nordic countries on treaty ratification.
+The determination of whether or not a treaty is sufficiently "important" to require parliamentary approval before ratification is made under political and/or legal accountability. - 159.
+Article 111 concerning treaties involving the transfer of sovereignty seems to be aimed at the WEA, the EFTA, as well as the EU, but its scope is not necessarily restricted to that.
+One must assume that all treaties within the scope of this article are subject to parliamentary approval ex officio. - 160.
+The provision on the transfer of state powers to international organisations in Article 111.2, 1st sentence, indicates, that the term "transfer of state powers" shall be specified by law.
+This might be due to a translation error.
+Arguably, the provision requires an act of parliament for every transfer of state powers to an international organisation, instead.
+The following comments are based on the latter understanding.

-&lt;sup>24 CDL-AD(2010)004, Venice Commission, Report on the Independence of the Judicial System Part I: The Independence of Judges, adopted by the Venice Commission at its 82nd Plenary Session (Venice, 12-13 March 2010)
+24 CDL-AD(2010)004, Venice Commission, Report on the Independence of the Judicial System Part I: The Independence of Judges, adopted by the Venice Commission at its 82nd Plenary Session (Venice, 12-13 March 2010).